line/headver/README.md

 - `{yearweek}` can be winded back to `0001` when year 2100 comes.
 When year 2100 comes, update `{head}` or use 4-digit for a year `210001`.

 ## FAQ
 1. Can we use `-prerelease` for a version?
 Yes.
-But practically, we recommend not to use `-prerelease`.
-It is good to update `{head}` instead.
+But practically, we recommend not to use `-` suffix.
+It is better to update `{head}` instead.
 HeadVer leads to increase `{head}` actively and frequently.
 1. Can we use `+meta` for a version?
 Yes, it is perfectly fine.
 1. Why not use `{yyyyMMdd}` but `{yearweek}`?
 Practically, week number precision is enough.